LucianFrFr/economy-simulator-fixed/README.md

+I will most likly update the read-me soon but anyways here are the org instructions :)

 1. setup ubuntu and redis

 go to powershell as administrator, then do ```wsl --install``` if you get erorrs enable "Windows Subsystem For Linux" and "Windows Virtual Machine" in the windows features.